-The following are some of the recent decisions from the Courts of Appeal addressing issues involving petitions for expungement and motions for non-disclosure.
+The following are some decisions from the Courts of Appeal addressing issues involving petitions for expungement and motions for non-disclosure.
 You can find the full case decision by going to the website for the particular court.
 The websites for all the courts of appeal can be found at the website of the Court of Criminal Appeals.

 Expunction – conviction of other charge – Ex Parte MG, No. 10-13-0021-CV (Tex.
-App. - Waco, 8/1/13) D was arrested for DWI.
-That charge was eventually dismissed, and he plead guilty to a reduced charge of obstructing a highway.
+App. - Waco, 8/1/13) Defendant was arrested for DWI.
+That charge was eventually dismissed, and he pled guilty to a reduced charge of obstructing a highway.
 He subsequently filed a petition for expunction directed to the DWI arrest.
 The trial court granted the motion, but there is no record of any court hearing on the petition.
 Court holds the defendant was not entitled to relief because there was no proof that any indictment or information charging the commission of a misdemeanor offense arising out of the same transaction was dismissed.

 Note: The petition was filed prior to the 2011 amendments that made it clear that expunction is not available if the individual is placed on supervision for any offense that stemmed from the same arrest.

 Expunction – In the Matter of AG, No. 08-12-0174-CV (Tex.
 App. - El Paso, 10/16/13) Defendant was arrested for DWI, and an information was filed charging that offense.
 The information was subsequently amended to add a second count of reckless conduct.
 He entered a plea to reckless conduct, and admitted guilt on the DWI charge.
 Count was subsequently dismissed, and the defendant filed a petition for expunction, which the trial court granted.
 COA holds the defendant was not entitled to expunction because the evidence established defendant had been convicted of a lesser charge.